Welcome to the ELATE (formerly CEE) Commission on Social Justice in Teacher Education Programs website.

 - The resolution was ratified by the membership of NCTE in late March 2017, and is now NCTE’s official position.
 This supports our ongoing work, for “when a resolution is ratified it signals to members and the wider education community that these issues are top concerns…a resolution is a tool you can use as an educator to advocate for these issues, knowing you have the backing of a national organization in your stance” (NCTE’s position statements).

-ABOUT US: The Conference on English Education (CEE) serves members of the National Council of Teachers of English (NCTE) who educate teacher candidates and teachers in English language arts/literacy.
-The CEE Commission on Social Justice in Teacher Education Programs’s work is grounded in the belief that it is impossible to make sense of the field of English language arts without using gender, race, and class (among others) as central categories of description and analysis.
+ABOUT US: The English Language Arts Teacher Educators (ELATE, formerly CEE) serves members of the National Council of Teachers of English (NCTE) who educate teacher candidates and teachers in English language arts/literacy.
+The ELATE Commission on Social Justice in Teacher Education Programs’s work is grounded in the belief that it is impossible to make sense of the field of English language arts without using gender, race, and class (among others) as central categories of description and analysis.
 This belief connects with our vision of what Moje (2007) has called a “social justice pedagogy,” a distinction from a socially-just pedagogy that seeks to ensure that all people to have opportunities to learn.
 A “social justice pedagogy” necessarily involves a critique of what people are learning (i.e., a critique of the broader fields and institutional arrangements that structure and produce such knowledge).
 As social justice teacher educators and teachers, our goal is to develop and uncover models of teaching that are flexible enough to capture and reflect the ways identities, structures and material conditions function together; to determine how teachers in English language arts see themselves and others; and to delineate the opportunities for transformation, constructive growth, and change in and through our profession.

 Our current projects include expanding opportunities for social justice teacher education through CAEP Standard VI and exploring meaningful, high equity, and high excellence forms of both K-12 and teacher education.
 This website serves as a space for teacher educators, teacher candidates, and current teachers to share and discuss resources that can support our ongoing work for social justice.
 Welcome to the dialogue.